scriptclump/open_source_question_answers/wordpress.md

 	Video Collection Site
 	Membership Site

-=> What is plugin in WordPress?
+**What is plugin in WordPress?**

 Plugins are ways to extend and add to the functionality that already exists in WordPress.
 The core of WordPress is designed to be lean and lightweight, to maximize flexibility and minimize code bloat.
 Plugins then offer custom functions and features so that each user can tailor their site to their specific needs.

-=> Essential plugins for WordPress?
+**Essential plugins for WordPress?**

 Here i am going to share some useful plugins that really help you so much for managing and improving performance as well security of  WordPress.

 	https://wordpress.org/plugins/wordpress-seo/ (Best SEO Plugin)
 	https://wordpress.org/plugins/google-sitemap-generator/ (sitemap)